canonical/juju-dashboard/README.md

 ./run exec yarn run generate-release-tarball
 ```

-### Accessing the dashboard from nested containers
+### Accessing the Dashboard from nested containers

 #### A lxd bootstrapped Dashboard that's also within a `multipass` VM